jon-jacky/Piety/test/README.md

 Tests for some Piety modules.
 Also, many Piety modules have a *main* method or a *run* method that acts as a test.
 Moreover, the contents of *Piety/scripts* can act as tests or demonstrations.

-All of these tests assume the execution path and Python path are set as in *Piety/bin/piety_paths*.
 For detailed directions, see the docstrings in each test module.

-- **ed**, directory of tests for *ed*.
+Revised January 2016